bbc/newslabs-Text_Analytics/README.md

 # Text Analytics in the News

 This is a general repo for everything relating to text analytics in BBC News Labs.

-At the moment, that will mainly be **Topic Modelling** but who knows...
+## Text Mining

+As part of the [Trust Project](http://thetrustproject.org/), which is exploring the role of trust in news, BBC News Labs has developed two prototypes to encourage trust in news content.
+One of these prototypes is the Stat Index.

+### Stat Index

+The Stat Index mines content, creating a series of scores to measure the extent to which statistical insights are used in news.
+It uses a pre-processed dictionary of statistical terms and a corpus-based approach.
+The tool takes news content from Freebird, an internal tool created by BBC R&D, converts it to text and then analyses the content’s use of statistics.
+It was developed using R, a statistical programming language that is increasingly being used by Journalists.

+The Stat Index is in testing phase – the data and code are in development and features are being added.
+This repository will be regularly updated to incorporate these changes.

+There is great potential in the use of data science and text mining to extract new insights about news.
+Analysing vast amounts of text can tell us more about the trustworthiness of content.
+Indeed, the Stat Index will be considered a success if it is used by Journalists and the public to learn more about the relationship between trust, statistics and news.

 ## Topic Modelling